Skip to main content

 DrPH Admissions

-Applicants must hold a master’s OR doctoral degree in the health sciences or in another related field or non-US equivalent degree and have a minimum of two years or more of professional public health experience post-master’s degree, showing progressive responsibility and evidence of leadership potential.
+Applicants must hold a master’s or doctoral degree in the health sciences or in another related field or non-US equivalent degree and have a minimum of two years or more of professional public health experience post-master’s degree, showing progressive responsibility and evidence of leadership potential.
 Questions about the applicability of a prior master’s or doctoral degree towards this requirement should be directed to the program office.

 A Statement of Purpose is required, that explains how the DrPH program would help build on prior experiences and contribute to his or her career goals.
 Identify possible topics and research areas you may want to focus on for the dissertation project.